react-native-camera/react-native-camera/README.md

 And add something like this to the `scripts` section in your `package.json`:

-*Note:* The face detection code is excluded by default for the **CocoaPods** installation.
+*Note:* The face detection/text recognition code is excluded by default for the **CocoaPods** installation.
 ```
 "postinstall": "./scripts/post.sh",
 ```

 ##### Installing GMV frameworks
-GMV (Google Mobile Vision) is used for Face detection by the iOS RNCamera.
+GMV (Google Mobile Vision) is used for Face detection/Text recognition by the iOS RNCamera.
 You have to link the google frameworks to your project to successfully compile the RNCamera project.

-###### CocoaPods Path
+###### CocoaPods Path (The only option for Text Recognition)

 Modify the dependency towards `react-native-camera` in your `Podfile`, from